bartekmotyl/simple-video-cutter/README.md

 	- `{UserVideos}` - shortcut for `Environment.SpecialFolder.MyVideos`
 	- `{UserDocuments}` - shortcut for `Environment.SpecialFolder.MyDocuments`
 	- `{MyComputer}` - shortcut for `Environment.SpecialFolder.MyComputer`
-- Click OK to save settings
+- Click OK to save settings.
+Setting are saved `config.json` file and cab be edited manually (but please be aware settings file is overwritten when program closes).

 ### Working with the tool:
-- Start `SimpleVideoCutter.exe`
 - Open a video file
 - The video playback starts automatically; press space to pause/resume (or click in the video area)
+- You can navigate back and forth using timeline control at the botom of the screen.
+Use mouse wheel (with control key pressed) to zoom in and out the timeline.
+Mouse wheel without control key scrolls the timeline  forward and backward.
+Press also Shift for even faster scrolling/zooming.
-- Select a position and click `S` to mark start of your cut
+- Select a position and press `[` (or click the correspnding button) to mark start of your cut
-- Click `E` to mark end of your cut
+- Press `]` to mark end of your cut
-- Click 'Enqueue clip task' to add task to the queue.
+- Press `E` (or click 'Enqueue' button) to add task to the queue.
   FFmpeg will be used to extract selected portion of the video and save it in a new file.
-- Click 'Show tasks' to see list of pending and running tasks
+- Tasks lists is shown where you can inspect pending and running tasks.
+Tasks is processed automatically and disapper once completed.
+Feel free to open next file (and add next tasks) while task is in progress - they do not interfere.
+- Use Prev / Next buttons to quickly open next or previous file in the same directory.

 ## To do
 - ~~configure options in a dialog (currently one need to modify `config.json` file manually)~~
 - ~~open dialog to select ffmpeg location~~
 - allow to configure ffmpeg options when (e.g. convert ot a different format / size etc.)
-- improve timeline control (show seconds ticks etc. )
+- ~~improve timeline control (show seconds ticks etc. )~~
 - extend list of variables that can be used in file patterns
 - jump to first/last video file in the current directory
 - jump to next/prev directory (sibling to current directory)

 ## Known issues